CllsPy/MakeYourData/README.md

 # MakeYourData
-an simple webapp with a canvas interface for creating synthetic data.
+a simple webapp with a canvas interface for creating synthetic data.